mirjak/draft-masque-mediabitrate/draft-ihlar-scone-masque-mediabitrate.md

 # Indicating Support for Throughput Advice Signaling

-A client who wishes to receive throughput advice capsules can indicate support by sending a request header with the boolean-valued Item Structured Field "Throughput-Advice: ?1".
-The HTTP proxy indicates support by sending a response header with the boolean-valued Item Structured Field "Throughput-Advice: ?1"
+A client that wishes to receive throughput advice capsules can indicate support by sending a request header with the boolean-valued Item Structured Field: "Throughput-Advice: ?1".
+The HTTP proxy can indicate support by sending a response header with the same boolean-valued Item Structured Field: "Throughput-Advice: ?1".
 See {{Section 3.3.6 of !RFC8941}} for information about the boolean format.

 Once support has been established, a proxy MAY send THROUGHPUT_ADVICE capsules at any time during the lifetime of the stream that originated the request.

 # THROUGHPUT_ADVICE Capsule Type Format